The Dixie State University women’s soccer team defended home field and won both of its conference games this week.

 “I think this week we just realized that when we come to play, we are capable of winning every game we play,” said senior midfielder Megan Spencer, an exercise science major from Springville.
 “We just have to capitalize in the beginning and play hard the whole 90 minutes.”

-The Trailblazers were offensively aggressive against HNU in the first half but could not connect on any of its 10 shot attempts.
-The defense stood firm and limited HNU to just one shot and both teams entered the half tied at 0.
+Against HNU, the Trailblazers were offensively aggressive in the first half but could not connect on any of its 10 shot attempts.
+The defense stood firm and limited HNU to just one shot and both teams entered the half tied 0-0.

 The Trailblazers scored the only goal of the game in the 58th minute.
 Redshirt freshman defender Kilee Lamb used a free kick opportunity to pass the ball across the field to senior defender Aubri Detmer, a nursing major from Austin, Texas, who scored the goal from 25 yards out.

-After struggling to finish games in its first two conference matches, the Trailblazers found a way to finish HNU.
+After struggling to finish games in its first two conference games, the Trailblazers found a way to finish HNU.

 “This team goes into every game ready to give 100 percent,” head coach Kacey Bingham said.
 “The question has been [whether or not] we can maintain it for 90 minutes, and tonight we did a good job of that.”

-DSU then took on FPU, who was undefeated in conference play heading into the game Saturday.
+DSU then took on FPU, who were undefeated in conference play heading into the game Saturday.